stephenbunch/programming-tutorial/README.md

 When people talk about [code](https://en.wikipedia.org/wiki/Source_code), imagine a bunch of random words and characters in a [text file](https://en.wikipedia.org/wiki/Text_file).

 It's not actually random, but this is what it looks like:

+*Psst...
+Don't spend any time trying to understand this.
+Just look at it like you would look at a piece of modern art. :)*
 ```js
 var _ref = _asyncToGenerator(regeneratorRuntime.mark(function _callee() {
     return regeneratorRuntime.wrap(function _callee$(_context) {